SwiftIsland/Playgrounds/README.md

 ### Playground description

+In swift 4.1 `CustomPlaygroundDisplayConvertible` was introduced, this replaces `PlaygroundQuickLook` but instead of the description's type to be limited to be wrapped in PlaygroundQuickLook cases, it can now handle descriptions of `Any` type.
+For more info in this you read the [Proposal](https://github.com/apple/swift-evolution/blob/master/proposals/0198-playground-quicklook-api-revamp.md)

-Implement `playgroundDescription` from the `CustomPlaygroundDisplayConvertible` protocol as an extension to the entity you want to add the description to:
+Implement `playgroundDescription` from the `CustomPlaygroundDisplayConvertible` protocol as an extension to the entity you want to add a custom description to:

 ```
 import UIKit